shayaansultan/tp/docs/UserGuide.md

 # ContactSwift User Guide

-Welcome to ContactSwift, the desktop app designed for efficient employee contact and task management.
-Optimized for use via a [Command Line Interface (CLI)](#cli-command-line-interface) while also providing a [Graphical User Interface (GUI)](#gui-graphical-user-interface), ContactSwift is ideal for small business owners, managers, and team leaders who aim to streamline their remote team’s workflows.
+WWelcome to the ContactSwift User Guide!
+ContactSwift is an all-in-one desktop application designed to optimize contact and task management for teams.
+With its dual-interface approach, users can utilize the speed and precision of a [Command Line Interface (CLI)](#cli-command-line-interface) and the visual ease of a [Graphical User Interface (GUI)](#gui-graphical-user-interface).
+ContactSwift is ideal for small business owners, managers, and team leaders who aim to streamline their remote team’s workflows.

 This guide will equip you with everything you need to maximize the benefits of ContactSwift, from initial setup to advanced features.

-**Key Features:**
+**Product Overview:**

-- Rapid contact management through intuitive CLI commands.
+ContactSwift offers a robust suite of features to manage employee contacts and task assignments effortlessly:
-- Comprehensive task tracking and productivity analysis.
+- **Rapid Contact Management**: Quickly add, delete, update, and search for contacts using intuitive CLI commands or through the GUI.
-- Advanced filtering and searching capabilities for employee information (even if employees may have some same fields).
+- **Advanced Task Tracking**: Assign tasks to contacts, set deadlines, and track progress to enhance productivity.

-**Unique ID System:**
+- **Sophisticated Filtering System**: Filter contacts by tags, roles, teams, or other criteria to efficiently organize and retrieve employee information.
-Each contact in ContactSwift is assigned a unique identifier (UID), ensuring precise and efficient management of contact details.
+- **Unique ID System**: Each contact in ContactSwift is assigned a [unique identifier (UID)](#unique-identifier-uid), ensuring precise and efficient management of contact details.
 This UID is key to performing actions like editing, deleting, or adding tasks for specific contacts.
 You will encounter these UIDs as you use various commands, offering a streamlined way to manage large datasets.
 This system is designed to enhance the user experience, enabling you to easily deal with duplicates!

 <box type="warning">
 Data modifications may cause unexpected errors.
 It is recommended to back up the data file before making any changes.
 Please refer to the Saving the Data section for more information.
 </box>

-**Who is this for?**
+**Who is this guide for?**
 This guide is tailored for small business owners and remote team managers seeking an effective solution to manage contact details and tasks.
 We assume users have a basic understanding of command-line operations but have structured this guide to be accessible even to those new to CLI environments.

-**Purpose of this Guide:**
+**Why this guide?**
-To help you quickly become proficient with ContactSwift, enabling you to manage your team’s contacts and tasks more effectively and efficiently.
+The purpose of this user guide is to facilitate a quick and thorough understanding of ContactSwift, enabling you to maximize the application's features for better management and productivity.

 ## How to Use This Guide